Terraform vs CloudFormation

 Terraform strengths

-Mature module ecosystem.
-Public registry; thousands of community modules.
+- Mature module ecosystem.
+Public registry with thousands of community modules; for many infrastructure patterns the module already exists.

 CloudFormation strengths

-Drift detection built-in.
-CFN tracks resource state; surfaces external modifications.
+- Drift detection built-in.
+CloudFormation tracks resource state and surfaces external modifications without third-party tooling.

 Trade-offs